rzel/jNV/README.md

 - Functional
 	- keyboard accelerators for all ui controls.
 TBD: find out what NV has for the controls
+		- shift tab from note contents should switch to note list.
 	- on start, the following is true:
 		- [FIXED] focus is on note name textfield
 		- [FIXED] list has all notes,
-			- first note is selected.
+			- [FIXED] first note is selected.
-		- selected note's contents are shown in text area
+		- [FIXED] selected note's contents are shown in text area
 	- on change of text field (enter for now, autocomplete later):
 		- list has notes that match, focus is on list's first row
 		- that rows contents are shown
-	- keyboard scrolling of list's rows should change the contents view instantly
+	- [FIXED] keyboard scrolling of list's rows should change the contents view instantly

 	- [FIXED] search results still displays wierd - text is centered and gray bkgnd shows thru
 	- [FIXED] cannot run as executable